Fischer-L/JsonStrings2AndroidStrings/README.md

 	// The array of the string-array nodes in the strings.xml.
 Each object in the array represents one string-array node.
 	// The name of this array, "string-array", is exactly equal to the string-array node's tag name, <string-array>.
 	"string-array" : [

-		// This object storing the info/values of one string-array node reource {
+		// This object storing one string-array node reources in different langauges {
 			// The value of the name attribute
 			"name" : "country_list",

-			// The array storing the string array's items.
-Each array element stores one item node's data "values" : [

-				// The array storing all the string values of this item node in the supported langs "item" : [
+			// The array storing the string-array node's item resources in different supported languages.
+			"values" : [

-					// This object stores the item node's data
+				// The object storing the string-array reource for one specific langauge {
-					{
-						// The field indicating which language this string value belongs to, for example this field says the supported lang is English(en).
+					// The field indicating which language this string value belongs to.
+For example this field says the supported lang is English(en).
 					"lang" : "en",

-						// The string value, for example, this field is the word, "Canada", in Engish "value" : "Canada"
+					// The array storing the items nodes' strings in one sepecific language.
+For example, this array stores the country list in English
+					"items" : ["Canada", "Norway"]
 				},
 				{
 					"lang" : "es",
-						"value" : "Canada_in_Espanol"
+					"items" : ["Canada_in_Espanol", "Norway_in_Espanol"]
 				}
-				],

-				// This 2nd array represents the 2nd item node in this string-array(with name="country_list") node.
-				"item" : [
-					{
-						"lang" : "en",
-						"value" : "Norway"
-					},
-					{
-						"lang" : "es",
-						"value" : "Norway_in_Espanol"
-					}
-				]
 			]

 		},